entur/schema2proto/README.md

 You can also use it to modify proto files by removing unnecessary packages, messages and fields

+NOTE: This project depend on an artifact xsom-2.4.0-b190812-entur.jar .
+This artifact is not published to any repo (yet) but can be built from https://github.com/entur/jaxb-ri/tree/master/jaxb-ri/xsom .

 ## Usage

 ### Standalone